unoplatform/Uno.Wasm.Bootstrap/doc/runtime-execution-modes.md

 This feature is used in two passes:

-- The first pass needs the creation of a profiled interpreter build, which records any methods invoked during the profiling session.
+- The first pass needs the creation of a profiled interpreted build, which records any methods invoked during the profiling session.
 - The second pass rebuilds the application using the Mixed AOT/Interpreter mode augmented by the recording created during the first pass.

 This mode gives very good results, where the RayTracer sample of this repository goes from an uncompressed size of 5.5MB to 2.9MB.